kafi-ML/YouTube-Script-writer-with-Langgraph-Agentic-Ai-approach/README.md

 Most AI content tools rely on a single prompt.

-This system uses:
+This system is built around:

 decision-making before generation

-separation of responsibilities
+clear separation of responsibilities

 explicit structure and rules